avocadoboi/solar-system-project/notes.md

 They study three different classes of ion species; light, medium and heavy.
 In the results they present plots of number density of these different species as well as plots of the magnetic field and plasma speed around Titan.
 These are nice images to include in the report.

-The results of the report might be slightly inaccurate since the gyroradius of the ions is large meaning the MHD model might exclude some observed details.
+The results of the paper might be slightly inaccurate since the gyroradius of the ions is large meaning the MHD model might exclude some observed details.

+## Titan interaction with Saturn's magnetosphere: Voyager 1 results revisited -- E. C. Sittler Jr., et al (2005)
+In this paper the authors present results from the re-analysises of the plasma measurement data from Titan flyby by Voyager 1 in 1980, using new (at the time) models.

+## Titan's exosphere and its interaction with Saturn's magnetosphere -- Iannis Dandouras, et al (2008)
 ## Titan’s interaction with the Saturnian magnetosphere -- Leonardo H. Regoli (2016)
+PHD thesis.
+I (björn) think we use this as a source sparingly if at all in the report and instead go to primary sources when possible.
+But it is useful for us to learn and get a picture of the subject.

+A "ring current" is created in Saturn's magnetosphere from the opposing (gravitational, I assume) drifts of negatively and positively charged particles in the plasma.
+This is confined to the current sheet which is concentrated at the equator due to the centrifugal forces in the rotating noninertial reference frame.

+# Other notes
+Saturn has a day of about $10.5\text{ hr}$ and an equatorial radius of about $58 232\text{ km}$.
+This implies a velocity of about $2\pi R/T\approx 9.7\text{ km/s}$ at the equator, compared to $464\text{ m/s}$ at Earth's equator.
+For this reason, Saturn's plasma sheet is spread out over all longitudes while Earth's plasma sheet only exists in the magnetotail on the night side.